Surfboard Carbon Footprints + How to Reduce Your Impact

-Concerned about your environmental impact as a surfer?
-Discover everything you need to know about surfboard carbon footprints and how to reduce yours.
+Concerned about the environmental impact of surfboards?
+Discover everything you need to know about the carbon footprint of surfboards and steps you can take to reduce yours.

 What was once dominated by local shapers hand-crafting beautiful (but often pricey) boards has now shifted to the mass production of inexpensive, disposable boards.

 Yes, this production enables more people to enjoy surfing (and allows surfers to accumulate more boards).
-But the environmental impact is significant.
+But the environmental impact of surfboards is high.

-It’s estimated that around 500,000 new surfboards are sold globally each year.
+It’s estimated that around 500,000 new surfboards are sold each year globally.
 In fact, the industry was worth US$3.05 billion in 2024.

 To keep costs low, major surf brands have moved to automated shaping machines and offshore factories.
 Many churn out boards modelled after short-lived disposable consumer goods.

-While this achieves affordability, the premium quality of hand-shaped custom boards is being lost and our environment is paying a high price.
+While this achieves affordability, the premium quality of hand-shaped custom boards is being lost.
+Plus, the surfboard manufacturing environmental impact is beyond denial.

 For more insights into marine conservation issues, check out our collection of articles here.
 They focus on everything from ocean acidification and mercury pollution to coral bleaching and the Great Pacific Garbage Patch.